red-collar-official/flutter_kore/packages/umvvm/doc/instance_part.md

 Part can contain other parts.

-If part is connected to other part then you can get root parent instance reference with <b>rootParentInstance</b> field.
+If part "../docs"is connected to other part "../docs"then you can get root parent instance reference with <b>rootParentInstance</b> field.

 Here is an example: